VIRGINIA CHORALE

 YOUNG SINGERS PROJECT

-Now entering its twenty-fifth year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
+Now entering its twenty-sixth year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
 The YSP is a unique opportunity for select high school students from across the region to be mentored by the professional singers of the Chorale in an intensive rehearsal and performance process.
 YSP alumni have gone on to study at the finest conservatories in the United States and are active musicians (both professional and amateur) across Virginia and beyond.

 In 2017, The Virginia Chorale was proud to join WHRO Community TV in a special partnership: the 2017 Young Singers Project was filmed by WHRO - from auditions to performance - and produced as a documentary, Young Singers Project: A Life in 140 Characters, which has been broadcast locally, streamed online, and made available to National Public Television for national broadcast.
 Click HERE to view the documentary.

-YSP 2025 Mentors
+YSP 2026 Mentors

 Christina Bartholomew